 David is a solicitor-advocate whose practice focuses on international commercial and investment arbitration.
 He is recognised by the leading legal directories for the strength and particular expertise in complex investment disputes and disputes involving states, as well as those arising out of corporate transactions.
-He is one of only three lawyers in the world ranked Band 1 for "Dispute Resolution—Russia (Expertise Based Abroad)" by Chambers 2018 and is featured in the Hall of Fame by the Legal 500 2018.
+He was ranked Band 1 for "Dispute Resolution—Russia (Expertise Based Abroad)" by Chambers 2022 and is featured in the Hall of Fame by the Legal 500 UK, 2023.

 David has experience of arbitrations conducted under all major arbitral institutions and rules, including LCIA, ICC, ICAC, ICSID, SCC and UNCITRAL arbitrations.
 He also represents clients in court proceedings concerning the conduct of arbitral proceedings, including the enforcement or challenge to arbitral awards, the appointment of arbitrators and applications for interim measures such as disclosure and worldwide freezing orders.
 His experience covers a broad range of sectors, including oil and gas, metals and mining, telecommunications, manufacturing, financial services and insurance.

 David is also regularly appointed as an arbitrator, with recent appointments including arbitrations conducted under the LCIA, ICC, SCC, ICAC and UNCITRAL rules.

 David is a board member of the LCIA, a co-founder, trustee and the Secretary General of the Anglo-Russian Law Association, a co-founder and the Deputy Chairman of the Board of the Russian Arbitration Association.